isa-ulisboa/greends-dms-exercises/dms_ex_06_create_tables.md

 2|PT|1|2|Região Autónoma dos Açores
 3|PT|1|3|Região Autónoma da Madeira

 This data sample indicates that the table should contain 5 columns.
 From the sample, it also appear that the first, third and fourth columns have only numeric values.
 However, if you remember from the data wrangling exercise, there were codes that contained letters.
 The only column with numeric values only is the column `Nível`.
 Please, go back to your OpenRefine project and verify that.

 Therefore, we need to have this in consideration when defining the schema for the tables.
 And we can have all tables with the same structure.

 To execute this exercise, you can use DBeaver or the MariaDB terminal.
+You will use also the NUTS csv tables you prepared in DMS exercise 01 (data wrangling), which can be downloaded from [here]()

 ## 1. Select the database